Your todo list:

 As the only free option on the Watchtower, the Timex Route is undoubtedly the most popular choice.
 That being said, this route is no give me for a 5.9 leader.
 The crux pitch is insecure and the protection isnt always bomber.
 Its also worth noting that there is vegetation on nearly every pitch of this route.

 On the other hand this is an awesome alpine adventure route within two easy miles of the car.
 It climbs the best looking face in a beautiful alpine cirque and offers some extraordinary views of Tokopah Falls.

-Pitch one – Start 20 feet right of the biggest tree.
+Pitch one Start 20 feet right of the biggest tree.
 Climb up and right past a short bit of harder climbing and continue up and right for an entire rope length ending on a small ledge.
 A little simu climbing is required with a 60m rope.

 From here an easy scramble to the west will put you on the Pear Lake trail which you can follow to Wolverton and then back to Lodgepole in a little over three miles.